MichaelNeas/laboratory/practice/swift/iOS.md

 - Fetch requests take an array of sort descriptors, and they are applied in order.
 - We can add as many constraints as we want by separating them using commas
 - `BEGINSWITH` and `CONTAINS` predicate is case-sensitive.
+- `@NSManaged` exist to read and write from a dictionary that core data uses to store information
+- `NSMergeByPropertyObjectTrumpMergePolicy` core data will strip out the duplicates

 ## CoreML
 - linear regression: draw one straight line through the data points, where average between line and points are as minimal as possible